 9. Study rules and regulations overseas

-Research business regulations in each country you want to do business in, make sure your product does not violate any regulations and check all rules for trademarks and copyrights.
+Research business regulations in each country you want to do business in, make sure your product or service does not violate any regulations and check all rules for trademarks and copyrights.
 Your company might be subject to unfamiliar regulations so you might want to prepare yourself.

 10. Market your top products or services first

-Your company might have a long list of amazing products but in order to break into a new market you have to invest your time and effort on the one product that will sell itself.
+Your company might have a long list of amazing products, but in order to break into a new market you have to invest your time and effort on the one product that will sell itself.
 When choosing this product, you should take into account its main differentiator that separates it from all the other products in the specific market.